 Collaborate with governments and fertilizer industry to provide education programs and technology transfer as needed within a country without duplication of efforts or creating underserved areas.

-Seek out collaborations with other disciplines such as economics, engineering, sociology, plant breeding, plant pathology and other relevant areas to identify and overcome barriers to the responsible use of fertilizers and the adoption of practices that maximize the efficient use of plant nutrients while minimizing off-site environmental effects.
+Seek out collaborations with other disciplines such as economics, engineering, sociology, plant breeding, plant pathology and other relevant areas to identify and overcome barriers to the responsible use of fertilizers and the adoption of practices that optimize the sustainable use of plant nutrients while minimizing on- and off-site environmental effects.

-Work with governments and industry to take corrective actions when problems occur with fertilizers, and when requested, help find solutions to difficulties.
+Work with governments and industry to take corrective actions when problems occur with fertilizers, and help governments find solutions to difficulties.

 Monitoring and Observance